KristofferStrube/Blazor.FileSystemAccess/README.md

 On the main page you can see if the API has at least minimal support in the used browser.

+On the [Status page](https://kristofferstrube.github.io/Blazor.FileSystemAccess/Status) you can see how much of the WebIDL specs this wrapper has covered.

 # Getting Started
 ## Prerequisites
 You need to install .NET 6.0 or newer to use the library.